nitinkc/nitinkc.github.io/_posts/Java/threads/2022-07-15-Multithreading.md

 Whereas [Callable](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/Callable.html#call())
 returns an object of type `T` and throws exception

+# Daemon Threads:
+A daemon thread is a thread that runs in the background and does not prevent the JVM from exiting.
+- When all non-daemon threads finish, the JVM can shut down, even if daemon threads are still running.
+- Daemon threads are typically used for background services like garbage collection or background monitoring.

 # Defining Platform Threads
-In Java, by default, all threads are non-daemon threads (unless explicitly modified) A non-daemon thread is a thread that is critical to the application's operation.
+In Java, by default, all threads are **non-daemon threads** (unless explicitly modified)
-The Java Virtual Machine (JVM will not terminate until all non-daemon threads have finished executing.
+- The Java Virtual Machine (JVM will not terminate until all non-daemon threads have finished executing.
-This is true even if the main thread has terminated.
+- This is true even if the main thread has terminated.

 ```java
 thread.setDaemon(false);//false=non-daemon, runs the child thread, even if the parent dies.
 // if set true, the child dies as soon as parent dies
 ```
 [T1ThreadRunsParentDies.java](https://github.com/nitinkc/JavaConcepts/blob/main/src/main/java/nitin/multithreading/aBasics/aPlatformThreads/T1ThreadRunsParentDies.java)

 ### extending Thread
 Invoke
 ```java